-Combine the truly beautiful city of Stockholm with the opportunity to see moose and beaver, and to follow the sounds of wolves howling in their natural habitat.
+Combine the truly beautiful city of Stockholm with the opportunity to see beaver and moose, and to follow the sounds of wolves howling in their natural habitat.

 During your wildlife tour you will spend two nights in traditional guesthouse accommodation and one night in a canvas tent - at one with nature and surrounded by the sounds of wildlife.
 Some of the guesthouses have a private bathroom and some have shared bathroom, however, the most suitable guesthouse will be used according to the current wildlife situation.
-Sleeping bags are provided for the nights spent in the tent and bear hide.
+Sleeping bags are provided for the nights spent in the tent.

 Day 1 Arrive Stockholm